zocky/optant/README.md

 })
 ```

-Call `optant` with a callback, which will be called with an array of positional arguments and an object of boolean, string or numerical options.
+Call `optant` with a callback, which will be called with two arguments: an array of positional arguments and an object of boolean, string or numerical options.
 The callback can return a result or a promise, or nothing.

 Once a result is returned, or the promise is resolved, optant will print out any results and exit the process.